Earth Day Special – Computer Life Saving Top Tips

 Desktop tidy up.

 Often we create shortcuts to our desktop that we do not use or need.
-We’ve all seen someone with a desktop that looks like this: (It’s the thing of nightmares)

 This can slow down your computer start-up again, because of your system trying to create all these shortcuts from the off.